Mansutti081/Riccardo-ultra-setup/README.md

 A self-orchestrating Claude Code agent framework — predefined agents, skills, hooks, slash commands, and rule packs, ready to drop into any project.

-This repo is a personal fork of [`ghollbeck/claude-ultra-template`](https://github.com/ghollbeck/claude-ultra-template), adapted and simplified for Riccardo's own workflow (solo founder-developer, Python/FastAPI + TypeScript/React stack).

 ---

 ## Table of Contents